robinboncoeur/Art/docs/writing/W_Edits.md

 She looked past me.

-Charlie had silently appeared, a bundle of twill under one arm, his long hair neatly brushed and tied in a ponytail.
+Charlie had appeared, a bundle of twill under one arm, his long hair neatly brushed and tied in a ponytail.
 He spied the ledger and stopped.

-Mara slid it toward him with two fingers, like a forewoman pushing a job sheet across a bench.
+Mara slid it toward him with two fingers.

-“Write,” she said, eyes on him directly.

-Lucy passed behind him, glanced at it and made a small sound.
+“Write.”

 Charlie set his bundle down and studied the headings.

-“Is this only for logging failures?”
+“Is this for logging failures?”

-“Everything and anything that gets told us, and what we discover.
+“We log everything and anything that gets told us, and what we discover.
 Don't assume — *ask*,” Mara said.
 “Details.
 And your name on it.”

 His throat moved as he picked up the pen.